 The adult substance misuse service, Wear Recovery, provides information, advice, treatment, and support across different locations.
-Wear Recovery have hubs in the city centre, Washington and Houghton-le-Spring.
+They have hubs in the city centre, Washington and Houghton le Spring.

-In 2021-22 in Sunderland, 649 adults were in treatment at specialist alcohol misuse services

-Of the people starting treatment in 2021-22, 64% said they had a problem with alcohol and 72% of these said it was their only problem substance

-68% of people starting alcohol treatment in 2021-22 self-referred, with 5.8% being referred by a GP, 6.5% by hospitals and 4.7% from criminal justice

-50-54 is the average age group for people in alcohol treatment,60% are male and95.4% are white British

-7.3% of new presentations to treatment had a housing problem

-40.2% people in alcohol treatment in 2021-22 in England were parents living with dependent children

-Wear Recovery contact details:

-Tel: 0800 234 6798 Email: SunderlandSMS.info@cgl.org.uk Web: www.changegrowlive.org/sunderland

-80% of people in alcohol treatment also need mental health treatment, with 30% of them not receiving any mental health treatment

-15.4% of people successfully completed alcohol treatment in 2021-22
+(INFOGRAPHIC)

+- In 2021/22 in Sunderland, 649 adults were in treatment at specialist alcohol misuse services - Of the people starting treatment in 2021/22, 64% said they had a problem with alcohol, and 72% of these said it was their only problem substance - 68% of people starting alcohol treatment in 2021/22 self-referred, with 5.8% being referred by a GP, 6.5% by hospitals and 4.7% from criminal justice - The average age group for people in alcohol treatment is 50-54, 60% of people in alcohol treatment are male, and 95.4% are white British - 7.3% of new presentations to treatment had a housing problem - 40.2% people in alcohol treatment in 2021/22 in England were parents living with dependent children - 80% of people in alcohol treatment also need mental health treatment, with 30% of them not receiving any mental health treatment - 15.4% of people successfully completed alcohol treatment in 2021/22